BoraaroB/simple-admin-app/README.md

 ### Setup Frontend ###

-In order to setup the application in navigate to **frontend root application folder** run the following commands
+In order to setup the application navigate to **frontend root application folder** run the following commands
  - `npm install`